f0lg0/ThePandemicHack/README.md

 ```

 If you want to add more random connections for each node.
-Note that the values is 1 by default but it doesn't mean that every node has only one connection!
+Note that the value is 1 by default but it doesn't mean that every node has only one connection!

 Change the range in: